Cossra/ClimaCore/README.md

 **As a user**
 **I want** to check free, real-time weather updates online.
 **So that** I can quickly see current conditions wherever I am.

 ---

+## 🔒 Security Note
+Swagger UI is intentionally enabled in production for demonstration and portfolio purposes.

+---